Optimum tubing size, slurry rheology, well trajectory, completion design all can minimize risk of plugging

 By Salamat Gumarov, Talgat Shokanov, Steve Simmons, Viacheslav Anokhin and Said Benelkadi, M-I SWACO, a Schlumberger company

 Attention has been drawn to the practice of cuttings re-injection as an environmentally friendly technique for the drill cuttings and waste disposal.
-Engineers have studied the practice with the objective of determining best practices and lessons learned.
+Engineers have studied the practice with the objective of determining best practices and lessons learned for good well design.

 With increasing environmental regulations, various methods and techniques have emerged in drilling waste management.
 Different technologies are used depending on local regulations, infrastructure and operational requirements.
 Methods also depend on whether oil-based mud or water-based mud is used.
 In some areas, drilling waste is thermally treated to remove hydrocarbon content and then disposed at a landfill.
 Cases of treatment with bacteria (bioremediation) or fixation (mixing with soil and lime) can be also encountered.